Creuse

 Creuse (/fr/; Cruesa or Crosa) is a department in central France named after the river Creuse.
 After Lozère, it is the second least populated department in France.
 It is bordered by Indre and Cher to the north, Allier and Puy-de-Dôme to the east, Corrèze to the south, and Haute-Vienne to the west.
-In 2020, the population of this department is 115,995, while the official estimates in 2022 is 113,711.
+With 115,527 inhabitants (2023), it is the second least populated department of France.
+Creuse is one of the most rural and sparsely populated departments in France, with a population density of 21 /km2.

 Guéret, the Prefecture of Creuse has a population approximately 12,000, making it the largest settlement in the department.
 The next biggest town is La Souterraine and then Aubusson.
 The department is situated in the former Province of La Marche.
-Creuse is one of the most rural and sparsely populated departments in France, with a population density of 21 /km2, and a 2019 population of 116,617 - the second-smallest of any Departments in France.
 The land use is mostly agricultural and the department is well known for its chestnut and hazelnut production, and for the Charolais and Limousin cattle breeds.